cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-12-10-support-over-christmas-period.md

 We previously announced closure of the old volumes `/work/scratch-pw2, /work/scratch-pw3` would be on 4th December 2025: revised dates are now as follows:

 - Made read-only by end of **Wed 17th December**
-- Removed from use by patch date in January.
+- Removed from use by the [scheduled maintenance day in January 2026, see below](#jasmin-scheduled-maintenance-day-27-jan-2026).

 Additional notes: